rnasfi/improving-cleaning-data-with-unstructured-textual-data/README.md

 *depending on your version*.

 In the project root directory, run the following to install the required packages.
-Note that this commands installs the packages within the activated virtual environment.
+Note that this commands installs the packages within the activated virtual environment (Python 3.8).

 ```bash
 $ pip install -r ./requirements/requirements_v8.txt